amchess/ShashChess/README.md

 #### SygyzyProbeLimit

 _Integer, Default: 6, Min: 0, Max: 6_
-How many pieces need to be on the board before Alexander begins probing (even at the root).
+How many pieces need to be on the board before ShashChess begins probing (even at the root).
 Current default, obviously, is for 6-man.

 ### Advanced Chess Analyzer